lens0021/this-is-not-a-wiki/README.md

-# This Is Not a Wiki
+# This Is Not A Wiki

-**This Is Not a Wiki** is a static web page generator for Wikitext, a wiki markup language for MediaWiki.
+**This Is Not A Wiki** is a static web page generator for Wikitext, a wiki markup language for MediaWiki.

 Read more on https://lens0021.github.io/this-is-not-a-wiki/.